OSULUG/laws/constitution.rst

-The role of the advisor is to mentor, oversee, guide, and regulate Organization activity; to prevent the Organization from acting contrary to the sponsoring unit's goals, and to enable the Organization to more effectively represent the University.
+The role of the advisor is to mentor, oversee, guide, and regulate Organization activity; to prevent the Organization from acting contrary to the sponsoring unit's goals; and to enable the Organization to more effectively represent the University.

 Meetings of the Organization (VII)